 The Bailiffgate Museum in Alnwick has a rolling program of exhibitions and is a great activity for a rainy Spring day!
 Friday's are for the family with special activity sessions and various Craft Workshops.

-Alnwick Market takes place every Saturday from 9am to 4pm in the Marketplace, a great opportunity to pick up quality local food with the Farmer's Market on the last Friday of the month.
+Alnwick Market takes place every Saturday and Thursday from 9am to 4pm in the Marketplace, a great opportunity to pick up quality local food with the Farmer's Market on the last Friday of the month.
 Amble has its usual Sunday market at the harbour between 10am and 3pm and also a new Wednesday Market as well.
 There will be lots of local produce on sale and you'd be hard pressed to find a more attractive location for a market!It's Morpeth Market day on Wednesday in the Marketplace 9am to 4pm with the Farmer's Market on the first Saturday of every month, another great opportunity to pick up some of our regions best local produce and support our local businesses.
-Saturday 5th October sees Morpeth's first ever Food and Drink Festival in the town centre.
-There will be loads of stalls and cooking demonstrations around the cafes and restaurants from 1am to 3pm!

 Morpeth & Mid Northumberland

-Cragside House, Gardens and Estate (National Trust) is open for the Autumn/Winter season, but please note that they are not open on a Monday.
-This year You can take part in their 150th anniversary celebrations with a range of activities and events over the week ahead.
-They have Dream Flags for the kids and each Wednesday between 1pm and 4pm they have a Victorian Baking Day where you can be greeted by the smell of freshly baked cakes as you step through the door.
+Cragside House, Gardens and Estate (National Trust) is open for the Spring season and during the holidays will have a Cadburys Easter Egg Trail (Friday 18th to Monday 21st April, 10am to 3pm).
+Victorian Baking Days take place most Wednesdays where you can be greeted by the smell of freshly baked cakes as you step through the door.
 Volunteer cooks will be in costume recreating authentic Victorian recipes in the magnificent kitchen, each week there will be a different recipe.
 Visit their website for more information.

-Kirkley Hall Zoological Gardens have a host of activities and events throughout Autumn.
+Kirkley Hall Zoological Gardens have a host of activities and events throughout Spring.
 They always have a great range of daily events plus Kirkley Kritters on 9th April, Bunny and Chicks weekend on 12th/13th April, Easter Zoo club 14th - 18th April and the Countryside Festival on Sunday 18th May.

 Cherryburn (National Trust), the birthplace of Thomas Bewick, perhaps Northumberland's greatest artist.
 There are activities every Sunday including Live Printing Demonstrations.
 See the processes used by Thomas Bewick demonstrated using traditional methods on our original hand presses.

 Kielder Water and Forest Park is in the Northumberland National Park close to Hadrian's Wall Country and is a very special place to explore for the whole family.
 The Park is home to the biggest man-made lake in northern Europe and the biggest working forest in England.
 There is a Vintage and Classic Vehicle Weekend on 10th and 11th May.
 Visit their website for more information.

 The Garden Station near Hexham is a restored Victorian Railway Station in a woodland garden in Langley-on-Tyne and is now open 7 days a week.
 They have their beautiful garden, woodland walks, a cafe and art exhibitions as well as courses in gardening, art, the environment, sculpture, writing and food.
 Bellingham Heritage Centre is a volunteer run local history museum established in 1994 and have 5 permanent collections and a whole host of exhibitions throughout the year.
 Current exhibitions include The Border Counties Railway 1862-1958, a Mining Heritage, The Photographs of W P Collier, The Border Reivers, The Stannersburn Smithy and The Farming Gallery.

 Ford and Etal Estates is a great day out with such attractions as the Duddo Standing Stones, Etal Castle, Flodden Battlefields, Heatherslaw Light Railway (above right) and Visitors Centre, Lady Waterford Hall (Elements - an Exhibition by John Fieldhouse on 25th and 26th April), The Fenton Centre and the Old Dairy.

 Lindisfarne Castle has to be part of one of the best days out on the Northumberland Coast.
 Holy Island (pictured right) is just beautiful at any time of the year and has always been a family favourite but please check the tide times carefully before your visit.
-Throughout the Summer the Castle is playing host to a range of family events including a Family Trail, 50 Things to do before you're 11 and 3/4 and Sea Watch (Part of Whale and Dolphin Watch).
+Throughout the Easter holidays you can join a ranger in a Rockpool Ramble (21st April) and visit the Gertrude Jekyll Walled Garden.

-Bamburgh Castle is also now open for the Autumn season, perhaps one of the country's most spectacular castles!
+Bamburgh Castle is also now open for the Spring season, perhaps one of the country's most spectacular castles!
 There's always a great range of activities here for the kids including A Small Axe Woodcraft Project, Beastly Egg Hunt (20th and 21st April) and Create a Faberge Egg workshop on the 20th April.

 South & South-East Northumberland

 Seaton Delaval Hall is one of the newer estates to be taken into the care of the National Trust.
-This Autumn they have loads of activities to entertain including the Cadbury Easter Egg Trail (20th and 21st April), Make and Do: Shell Art and various Guided Walks around the Estate.
+This Easterthey have loads of activities to entertain including the Cadbury Easter Egg Trail (20th and 21st April), Make and Do every Sunday Lunch and Guided Walks around the Estate.